Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 "There is no doubt that Sergio was a very special, unique man," Manley said Wednesday morning on a conference call with investors.
 "And there is no doubt that he's going to be sorely missed."

-Born in Italy, Marchionne attended high school and college in Canada, where his family emigrated when he was 14.
-He studied philosophy and law — but he also got degrees in business and commerce, setting him on a career path that wound its way from Canadian accounting firms to SGS, a Swiss testing and certification company — and finally to Fiat.
+Born in Italy, Marchionne attended high school and college in Canada, where his family immigrated when he was a teenager.
+He studied philosophy and law — but he also got degrees in business and commerce, setting him on a career path that wound its way from Canadian accounting firms to SGS, a Swiss testing and certification company, and finally to Fiat.

 Marchionne's death was announced on the same day that the company he nursed back to health reported its quarterly earnings.
 The results include an adjusted net profit of more than $1.1 billion in the second quarter of 2018 — a drop of 9 percent from 2017.